 1. Cut the line

-Use automatic wire cutting equipment to cut the wires according to the size required by the process, arrange the cut wires neatly (50 pieces/tie) and place them in the designated position, and paste the logo.
+Use automatic wire cutting equipment to cut the wires to the required size, arrange the cut wires neatly (50 pieces per tie), place them in the designated position, and affix the logo.

 2. Peel off the skin

-Install the corresponding blade according to the wire specification.
-Adjust the strokes of peeling, thread clamping, and thread trimming according to the process index.
-Adjust the size adjustment plate according to the peeling length.
-Place the wire in the middle of the blade, press the end of the wire against the size adjustment plate, and step on the foot pedal to peel.
+Install the appropriate blade based on the wire specification.
+Adjust the peeling stroke, thread clamping, and trimming according to the process index.
+Set the size adjustment plate to the desired peeling length.
+Position the wire centrally in the blade, press its end against the size adjustment plate, and activate the foot pedal to peel.

 3. Brush the line

-When the power turns on, the electric copper brush turns clockwise.
-According to the SOP method, the exposed oblique cladding at both ends separates from the core wire, and the separated oblique cladding (i.e., the ground wire) is twisted and straightened.
+Upon powering on, the electric copper brush rotates clockwise.
+Following the SOP method, the exposed oblique cladding at both ends is separated from the core wire, and the separated cladding (i.e., the ground wire) is twisted and straightened.

 4. Twist the wire

-The twisting clip is complete, and the rotating force is even.
-Clip all the brushed copper wires into the twisting clip for twisting (the copper wire should clamp at the bottom of the middle).
+Ensure the twisting clip is complete and the rotational force is even.
+Insert all brushed copper wires into the twisting clip for twisting, ensuring the copper wire is clamped at the central bottom position

 5. Dipping tin

-Adjust the tin furnace according to the temperature given on the SOP (300±20℃).
-Arrange the wires, separate and align the core conductors, dip the core conductors with flux, and send the core wires vertically to the tin furnace (size according to SOP requirements) when tinning and immediately when the core wires are in place, then take out the wire.
+Set the tin furnace to the temperature specified in the SOP (300±20℃).
+Arrange the wires, separate and align the core conductors, apply flux to the core conductors, and insert the core wires vertically into the tin furnace as per SOP requirements.
+Once tinned, promptly remove the wires.

 6. Terminal crimping